trokster/xcayp/README.md

 Xcayp
 =====

-Have you ever dreamt of escaping from your PC and start coding from any internet enabled device?
+Have you ever dreamt of working on your websites from any device with a browser?
 Xcayp allow this and much more.
-In fact we do not yet understand the full potential of this approach, but we feel it is a stepping stone into new territories.

 Xcayp is a modular online interface in which the code is stored in a web oriented database (couchdb) with advanced sync capabilities.
 This allows for radical approach to user interfaces, development and deployment.